dajabe/createnote/README.md

 ## Installation

-You can simply download createnote.sh file and make it executable
+You can simply download the createnote.sh file and make it executable

 ```
 > git clone https://github.com/dajabe/createnote.git